llyttle/Vision-Tracking/README.md

 ##Table of Contents
 Overview
 Our Approach
-    the controller
-    object identification
 Design decisions
 Challenges
 Project extensions
-lessons learned

 ## Overview:

-Computer vision, or the process of a computer using a camera to percieve its environment, is an important skill to understand when designing robotic systems.
+Computer vision, or the process of a computer using a camera to perceive its environment, is an important skill to understand when designing robotic systems.
 This is because cameras are generally a cheap information dense source of information.
-This makes them an ideal canidate for a sensor on a robotic platform.
+This makes them an ideal candidate for a sensor on a robotic platform.
 However, computers unlike our minds can't readily process images and extract useful information and so many techniques have been developed to allow computers to process images.
-These range from complex machine learning algorithms such as you would see on a self driving car, or more simple image adjustments such as color balance corection which is available on some drones.
+These range from complex machine learning algorithms such as you would see on a self driving car, or more simple image adjustments such as color balance correction which is available on some drones.

-Due to the importance of computer vision for robotics projects we designed our project to provide a good environment for learning fundamental computer vision concepts and integrating them into a robotic controll scheme.
-The project we setteled on was robotic soccer where the robot would have to use a camera to find a ball and a goal and manuver itself in order to kick the ball into the goal.
-This would help us learn some of the fundamental computer vision tools such as object detection, object localization in an image, image filtering, and camera distortion then we could take those concepts and actually implement them in a useable way to inform a controll algorithm for the robot's movement.
+Due to the importance of computer vision for robotics projects we designed our project to provide a good environment for learning fundamental computer vision concepts and integrating them into a robotic control scheme.
+The project we settled on was robotic soccer where the robot would have to use a camera to find a ball and a goal and maneuver itself in order to kick the ball into the goal.
+This would help us learn some of the fundamental computer vision tools such as object detection, object localization in an image, image filtering, and camera distortion then we could take those concepts and actually implement them in a useable way to inform a control algorithm for the robot's movement.

 ## Our Approach